ECCC-MSC/open-data/docs/msc-data/climate_spei/readme_spei-datamart_en.md

 # Climate Standardized Precipitation Evapotranspiration Index (SPEI) data in NetCDF format

-This document describes the content of the [SPEI data](readme_spei_en.md) in NetCDF format, a climate index used to assess the influence of climate change on drought.
+[SPEI data](readme_spei_en.md) in NetCDF format, a climate index used to assess the influence of climate change on drought.

 ## Data location